Telegram is a cloud-based instant messaging service, that allows users to send multimedia messages and make voice and video calls.

 By March 2014, the app hit 35 million MAU, 15 million of whom were DAU, climbing to 50 million by the end of that year.
 This would double by February 2016 – with eye-catching growth occurring between September 2015 and then.

 We were up to 180 million Telegram users by the end of 2017, with the next 20 million taking us to 200 million as of March 2018.

 Telegram’s purported commitment to protecting user data means that Telegram demographic data is in relatively short supply.

 What we do know is that in a handful of markets, Telegram is the most popular messaging app.
 Namely: Ethiopia, Iran, and Uzbekistan.
-Notwithstanding the hacking seen in Iran, in the case of the latter two countries here at least, we might assume that the privacy promised by Telegram would recommend it to users wary of surveillance.
+In each of these we might assume that the privacy promised by Telegram would recommend it to users wary of surveillance.

 In which markets is Telegram most popular?